elasticalist/elasticalist.github.io/Upcoming/index.md

 <iframe src="UpcomingMatchesPredictionFigure.html" width="1500" height="700" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>

+The figure depicts a radar plot of the most popular bets which includes both the predicted probabilities and the probability assigned by the bookmaker as a conversion of the odds.

-A more detailed view of the estimated probabilites predicted by the model can be seen below:
+A more detailed view of the estimated probabilites predicted by the model in the different betting categories can be seen below:

 <iframe src="UpcomingMatchesPrediction.html" width="1100" height="800" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>